 An estimation of an infinite-horizon disclosure model in which managers are forward-looking.

-A Simple Theory-Based Approach to Identifying Misreporting Costs and Biases, with E. Cheynel, E. Li and Y. Liang
+A Simple Theory-Based Approach to Identifying Misreporting Costs and Biases, with E. Cheynel, E. Li and Y. Liang matlab code

 A simple (closed-form) estimation procedure for reporting biases.